NJUyued/RDA4RobustSSL/README.md

 ```

 ## Examples of Running
 By default, the model and `dist&index.txt` will be saved in `\--save_dir\--save_name`.
-The file `dist&index.txt` will display   detailed settings of mismatched distribution.
+The file `dist&index.txt` will display detailed settings of mismatched distributions.
 This code assumes 1 epoch of training, but the number of iterations is 2\*\*20.
 For CIFAR-100, you need set `--widen_factor 8` for WRN-28-8 whereas WRN-28-2 is used for CIFAR-10.
 Note that you need set `--net resnet18` for STL-10 and mini-ImageNet.
 Additionally, WRN-28-2 is used for all experiments under DARP's protocol.
-To better reproduce our experimental results, it is recommended to follow our experimental environment using a single GPU for training.

 ### Conventional Setting
 #### Matched and balanced $C_x$, $C_u$ for Tab.
 1 in Sec.
 5.1